(Updated 11. September 2022)

 With its amazing technology, Algorand is becoming one of the most promising projects in the blockchain space.
 In this article, we’ll look at the inflation rate, and the other supply mechanics of Algorands native coins, ALGO.

-The inflation rate of Algorand (ALGO) is 6% for 2022, but exponentially decreasing every year.
-In 2025 the inflation will be below 5%, and in 2030 there will be no more inflation as the max supply of 10 billion ALGO is reached.
+The inflation rate of Algorand (ALGO) is currently 5.5% and will fall to 5% in 2023.
+Since the circulating supply increases linearly, the inflation rate declines exponentially.
+In 2030 there will be no inflation as the max supply of 10 billion ALGO is reached.

 Let’s get into it, and look at the details of Algorands inflation and supply: